Darling Harbour's International Convention Centre was glistened with red, purple, blue lights illuminating the venue.

 Dr June Oscar, a Bunuba woman from Fitzroy Crossing in the Kimberley, was named the highly coveted 2018 NAIDOC Person of the Year, in recognition of her work championing the rights of Aboriginal and Torres Strait Islander people, especially women and children, and her tireless work to preserve ancient languages.

-Oscar accepted her award, recognising intergenerational care and learning within strong family bonds.
-"Without question, this award is for my mother and my grandmother", said said.
-On stage, she told the story of the plight and subsequent resilience of her matriarchs, including how her grandmother was faced with the Frontier Wars.
+Oscar accepted her award, recognising intergenerational care and the important strong family bonds.
+"Without question, this award is for my mother and my grandmother", she said.
+On stage, Oscar told the story of the plight and subsequent resilience of her matriarchs, including how her grandmother was faced with the Frontier Wars.

 In delivering her acceptance speech, Ms June vowed to advocate for Indigenous women rights.

 "I accept this award with the full responsibility of carrying your voices and I am committed to making what you say count," she said.